vamsee/puppet-solr/README.md

 ## Quick Start

-Put this in your solr.pp file and run sudo puppet apply:
+Put this in your site.pp file and run sudo puppet apply:

     include solr